mijke75/ctdp/README.md

 If you want to use a local copy of this project, download of fork the project from Github.
 Make sure you have a web service refering to your root folder of your project.

-If you open your local website you should see the design tool with five colored panels named 'trigger', 'ideation', 'specification & design', 'realisation' and 'evaluation'.
+If you open your local website you should see the home page with 5 pre-defined methodologies.

 ### Explaination of each folder

 * /css: contains all stylesheet for specific content.
+* /data: contains information about the DOT Framework and the 5 pre-define methodologies.
-* /images: contains images for the dot framework and the select dropdown
+* /images: contains images for the dot framework, the 5 methodologies and the select dropdown
 * /js: contains all classes of the tool.
 Necesary classes are imported in the code when needed.
 * index.html: contains the HTML structure of the tool.